If your healthcare provider believes you may have testicular cancer, you will need certain exams and tests to be sure.

 Our team of experts works together to diagnose, treat and prevent testicular cancer, with a focus on individualized patient care.

 Markey is among the best cancer centers in the nation, according to U.S. News & World Report, when it comes to advanced treatment options, survival rates and experienced providers.
-As the one and only NCI-designated cancer program in Kentucky, Markey can serve many patients each year with rare and common cancers, including testicular cancer.
+As the first and only NCI-designated comprehensive cancer center in Kentucky, Markey can serve many patients each year with rare and common cancers, including testicular cancer.

 Our specialized team is happy to work with your doctors and communicate to ensure confidence in your diagnosis.